A Bible Study by Jack Kelley

 And consider this.
 The three day-three night sign may not have been the Lord’s only reason for comparing Himself to Jonah.
 God had sent Jonah to preach destruction to the Ninevites.
 It was a simple but devastating message; “Forty more days and Nineveh will be overturned.”
 (Jonah 3:4)

-Jesus had repeatedly warned Israel of the consequences for rejecting Him.
+Jesus had repeatedly warned Israel of the consequences of rejecting Him.
 In Matt.
 21:43 He said, “Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit.”

 And remember that first Palm Sunday?
 “As he approached Jerusalem and saw the city, he wept over it and said, “If you, even you, had only known on this day what would bring you peace—but now it is hidden from your eyes.
 The days will come upon you when your enemies will build an embankment against you and encircle you and hem you in on every side.
 They will dash you to the ground, you and the children within your walls.
 They will not leave one stone on another, because you did not recognize the time of God’s coming to you.”
 (Luke 19:41-44) (Note that He called Himself God.)

 As it had been with Jonah, this was a straight forward pronouncement of judgment.
 There was no indication they could change things.
 But in Nineveh the people repented anyway, from the lowest to the highest.
-When God saw this He had compassion on them and did not bring the destruction He had threatened (Jonah 3:10).
+When God saw this, He had compassion on them and did not bring the destruction He had threatened (Jonah 3:10).

 Could the judgment on Israel have been avoided too?
-What if after Jesus had given them the “sign of Jonah” they had repented like the Ninevites had?
+What if after Jesus had given them the “sign of Jonah,” they had repented like the Ninevites had?
 Could they also have stayed the hand of God?

 Obviously, God knew the Ninevites would repent.
 Jonah even accused Him of knowing this and said that was why he ran away instead of warning them of the coming judgment (Jonah 4:1-2).

 Just as obviously He knew the Israelites would not.
-But as I’ve said before, knowing the future is not the same as controlling it.
+But as I’ve said before—knowing the future is not the same as controlling it.
 God has given man free will, after all.
 Had the Ninevites not repented they would have been judged, but because they did repent God demonstrated His mercy and stood down.

-Like wise had the Israelites repented, perhaps they could have avoided the judgment that sent them into exile for 2000 years.
+Likewise, had the Israelites repented, perhaps they could have avoided the judgment that sent them into exile for 2000 years.
 After all, God will forgive them as soon as they ask Him, and will restore their Kingdom as well (Joel 3:20-21).
 I just wonder if they could have begun their restoration within that 40 days of trial after the Resurrection.
 It appears that’s what the disciples thought would happen.
-Just before He ascended they asked the Lord, “Are you at this time going to restore the Kingdom to Israel?”
+Just before He ascended, they asked the Lord, “Are you at this time going to restore the Kingdom to Israel?”
 (Acts 1:8).

 Let Me Make This Perfectly Clear

 Please understand me.
 Jesus had to die.
-Right from the Garden it’s been known that it would take the Messiah’s death to redeem us from our bondage to sin.
+Right from the Garden, it’s been known it would take the Messiah’s death to redeem us from our bondage to sin.
 And the judgment of those who rejected God’s remedy for their sins also had to happen, because whether then or now, Daniel’s 70th Week had to be fulfilled.
 I’m just wondering if Israel could have made the last 2000 years of national suffering unnecessary by responding to the Lord’s offer of the Kingdom while He was still here.